borkdude/blog/posts/porting-cljs-project-to-squint.md

 CLJS data structures (the squint lib mostly uses copy-on-write like how CLJS once started) and you lose the fast equality checks you can get from structural sharing.
-Note that there is also squint's sister project, [cherry](https://github.com/squint-cljs/cherry) which, does use CLJS's immutable data structures, but you get a minimum of 350kb project size due to CLJS's standard library being bundled with it and not being optimizable by ES6 bundlers.
+Note that there is also squint's sister project, [cherry](https://github.com/squint-cljs/cherry) which does use CLJS's immutable data structures, but you get a minimum of 350kb project size due to CLJS's standard library being bundled with it and not being optimizable by ES6 bundlers.
 Perhaps the extra bundle size offsets the drawbacks of squint's direct